Update #7: 23rd March 2020

 As I suspect that this maybe a simple oversight, I would again please request that its receipt is acknowledged.

 Update #4: 19th February 2020

-An open letter to Sure South Atlantic concerning local OTT services.
+An open letter to Sure South Atlantic concerning local OTT services on the Falkland Islands.

 To: Chief Executive, Sure South Atlantic

 This open email on OpenFalklands is about the provision and hosting of local Over-The-Top (OTT) Internet services in the Falkland Islands.
 There are no legal or exclusivity hindrances as there is an exemption for OTT services in Sure South Atlantic’s Individual Operating Licence.
 This is as it should be from the perspective of Internet ethics and the ambitions of its founders.

 However, there is a significant commercial hindrance that is in the bailiwick of Sure South Atlantic that needs to be addressed.
 This issue is about the current implementation of ‘Inclusive MB’ usage quota policy that is applied to all Sure’s broadband Internet access packages.
 There are no legal requirements put on Sure South Atlantic to implement a usage quota regime.
 This means that the implementation of quota policies is exclusively under the control of Sure South Atlantic.

 A daytime quota-based regime has a decisive role in that it provides a mechanism to achieve the following requirements amongst others.:

 - As a commercial policy to enable the creation of a hierarchy of Broadband Internet access packages that meet the affordability and usage requirements of Sure’s customer base.